The CCSS and District 105

 District 105 and the Common Core State Standards

 Similar to districts around the state and country, District 105 is committed to full CCSS implementation in the classroom.
 The CCSS is not simply a set of standards that teachers will teach, but a set of standards that has changed how we deliver content and how children express what they know.
 These standards increase the level of engagement through higher levels of cognitive demand (more than just “knowing” the information but also demonstrating understanding and synthesizing information to solve problems and reason).
-To support this dramatic shift, District 105 has teamed up with SMART Learning Systems and the Consortium for Educational Change (CEC). and has a detailed, ongoing plan to support CCSS implementation.
+To support this dramatic shift, District 105 has teamed up with the Consortium for Educational Change (CEC) and has a detailed, ongoing plan to support CCSS implementation.

 Focus for Ongoing Common Core Implementation